AntonWellingdeArruda/sparc_encryption_demo/README.md

 Prints the content to the terminal.

-If you prefer to run it sequencially:
+[OPTIONAL] If you prefer to run it sequencially:

 🔐 Step 3: Generate keypair
 ```